Higher Tate traces of Chow motives

+We now proceed by induction on the common rank $n$ of $G$ and $G'$ (that is, the number of vertices of their Dynkin diagrams).
+If $n=1$, then, up to a central isogeny, $G$ and $G'$ are respectively isomorphic ${\mathrm {SL}}_1(Q)$ and ${\mathrm{SL}}_1(Q')$ for some $F$-quaternion algebras $Q$ and $Q'$, and we only have to show that under condition $(ii)$, the motives of the Severi-Brauer varieties of $Q$ and $Q'$ are isomorphic.
+If $p$ is odd, the motives of $\SB(Q)$ and $\SB(Q')$ are split and isomorphic to the motive of ${\mathbb P}^1_F$.
+For $p=2$, condition $(ii)$ implies that $M(\SB(Q))$ and $M(\SB(Q'))$ have the same Tate trace over any $2$-special field, hence the same higher Tate trace by Lemma~\ref{pspecial}, and Theorem~\ref{main.thm} finishes the proof.\\

-We now proceed by induction on the common rank of $G$ and $G'$ (that is, the number of vertices of their Dynkin diagrams).
-If $G$ and $G'$ are of rank $0$, the result is obvious.
-Let $E/F$ be a $p$-special field extension such that $X_{\Theta,G_E}$ has a rational point.
-From Chernousov, Gille, Merkurjev motivic decompositions of isotropic projective homogeneous varieties (see \cite{CGM}, \cite[Theorem 7.4]{Bros}), there is an isomorphism where $G_{E,\Theta}$ is the semisimple part of a Levi component of $G_E$ associated to $\Theta$, the $\delta$'s are the orbits for the $\ast$-action on minimal length cosets representatives for some double cosets of the Weyl group of $G$, and $l(.)$ is the length.
+Assume now that $n\geq 2$ and consider a subset $\Theta$ of $\Delta(G)$ such that $\Theta\supset \Theta_0$.
+If $\Theta$, hence $\Theta_0$, are empty, then $X_{\Theta,G}$ and $X_{\varphi(\Theta),G'}$ are both isomorphic to $\Spec F$, and their motives are isomorphic.
+If $\Theta$ coincides with $\Delta(G)$, that is $X_{\Theta,G}$ and $X_{\varphi(\Theta),G'}$ are the respective Borel varieties of $G$ and $G'$, condition $(ii)$ implies that $G$ and $G'$ are split over the same $p$-special fields.
+Hence they satisfy condition $(ii)$ of Corollary~\ref{critborel}, and again they have isomorphic motives.
+Therefore, we may assume $\Theta$ and $\Delta(G)\backslash \Theta$ are not empty.
+Let $L/F$ be a $p$-special field extension such that $X_{\Theta,G_L}$ has a rational point.
+From Chernousov, Gille, Merkurjev motivic decompositions of isotropic projective homogeneous varieties (see \cite{CGM}, \cite[Theorem 7.4]{Bros}), there is an isomorphism where $G_{L,\Theta}$ is the semi-simple part of a Levi component of $G_L$ associated to $\Theta$, the $\delta$'s are the minimal length cosets representatives for some double cosets of the Weyl group of $G$, and $l(.)$ is the length.
 This data is uniquely determined by the combinatorics of $G$ and does not depend on the choice of a set of simple roots of $G$.\\